-Glencraft has been using natural fibres since we were founded in 1843.
-Nature has an incredible way of providing us with the natural fibres that help keep us warm when it is cold and cool when it’s hot.
+Glencraft has been using natural fibres, since we were founded in 1843, that help keep us warm when it is cold and cool when it’s hot.

-Choosing a mattress that utilises horsehair within it’s layering, will help create a micro-climate within your mattress.
-But getting horsehair to the point that it is ready to help create the ultimate nights sleep, starts long before your mattress is hand delivered to your door.
+Choosing a mattress with horsehair will help create a micro-climate within your mattress.
+But getting horsehair to create the ultimate nights sleep, starts long before your mattress is made.

-The starting point for creating a horsehair mattress is processing the raw material into a rope.
-The hair comes in loose and the longer and thicker the fibres are, the better the quality.
+It starts by processing the raw horsehair into a rope.
+The longer and thicker the fibres are, the better the quality.

-This is because the more twists you can get into the product means, that when we un-twist it, the more curls we have in the layers of horsehair.
-What we’re trying to do is create as much spring in a mattress as possible.
+The more twists in the product, the more curls in the layers of horsehair.
+The aim is to create as much spring as possible.

-The horsehair is then manually fed in to the hopper.
-The fibres then start to feed through the rollers and at this point they are worked and weighted.
-The hopper feeds in a set amount of air to start to evenly feed the fibres through to the rollers where they begin to open up the fibres.
-As the rope begins to form, the weight and tension helps it become very tight.
-We then begin spinning the rope.
-The more twists and curls that we can put into the rope means that when we open it back up the more spring we will get in the horsehair and ultimately the mattress.
+It's then manually fed in to the hopper, where it is worked and weighted.
+A set amount of air is used to evenly feed the fibres through to the rollers, which begins to open up the fibres.
+As the rope begins to form, the weight and tension helps it become very tight and the rope begins to spin.
+The more twists and curls in the rope, the more spring will be in the horsehair and ultimately the mattress.